jufab/opentelemetry-angular-interceptor/README.md

 ### Angular module

+You need 3 modules to add to your application

+- Propagator Module : to define propagation in your HTTP header
+- Exporter Module : to define type and export of traces.
+- Last Module, 2 choices :
+  - OpenTelemetryInterceptorModule : to activate interceptor in all your http call
+  - OtelWebTracerModule : to activate instrumentation (you need a component to)

 #### Commons Module

-To insert OpenTelemetryInterceptorModule, you can add in your application module (generally app.module.ts)
+You add this modules in your application module (generally app.module.ts)

 ##### Exporter module